Michigan Alcohol Rehab Programs

 The National Survey on Drug Use and Health (NSDUH) reports that in 2017, 86.3% of Americans ages 18 and older reported drinking at some point in their lifetime.
 55.9% reported that they drank within the past month.
 In that same year, 14.1 million adults struggled with alcoholism, or alcohol use disorder (AUD).
 Out of that 14.1 million, only about 6.5% received professional treatment for their alcoholism.

-In today’s world, it is rare to come across an adult who has never drank alcohol.
+In today’s world, it is rare to come across an adult who has never drunk alcohol.
 In fact, it is more common to find people who are alcoholics than people who don’t drink at all.
 Similar to other diseases like cancer or diabetes, a large majority of people today know someone who has the disease of alcoholism.
+Although alcohol use disorder is a debilitating disease, our alcohol rehab in Michigan can help.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) uses 11 symptoms to diagnose alcohol addiction.